FactorySimPy/FactorySimPy/docs/basic_components.md

 1. "SETUP_STATE": Initialization or warm-up phase before packing starts.
 2. "IDLE_STATE": Waiting to receive a pallet and items.
 3. "PROCESSING_STATE": Actively packing items into the pallet.
-4. "BLOCKED_STATE": Blocked, waiting for the outgoing edge to accept the packed pallet.
+4. "BLOCKED_STATE": Blocked, waiting for the output edge to accept the packed pallet.

 **Usage**